-Method 1: How to Search a Word in PDF by the "Search" Icon
+Method 1: Search a Word in PDF by the "Search" Icon

 Step 1.
 Open PDF File

 Launch PDFelement and open the desired PDF file that contains the words or phrases you are looking for.
-To open a PDF file, click "File" > "Open" from the menu bar or click on the "Open File" button on the bottom-left side of the window.
-If you have a Word file that can also be searched for a specific word or phrase.
+To open a PDF file, click the "Open PDF" button on the Home window.

 Step 2.
-Search for Words or Phrases in PDF
+Search for Keywords or Phrases in PDF

-- Match Case: If you select this option, the search results will be case sensitive.
+- Case sensitive: If you select this option, the search results will be case-sensitive.

 You can easily be moved to your desired phrase or word.
 Just click on the phrase in the list and it will be moved to that piece of work.

-So, this is how to search keywords in PDF without any hassle.
-Now, let's move to the second method and learn how to search words in a PDF using the alternative method.
+So, this is how to search word in PDF without any hassle.
+Now, let's move to the second method and learn how to search for a word in a PDF using shortcut method.

 Method 2: How to Search a PDF for Words and Phrases by Pressing "Ctrl+F"

-Launch PDFelement and open the desired file using the "File" menu or clicking on the "Open File" button.
+Launch PDFelement and open the desired file by tapping on the "Open PDF" button.
 Once the file is opened, press "Ctrl + F" and a "Find" message bar will appear.
 You can type any word or phrase in the search bar and find it in the document.
-But if you have more specifications then don't worry, PDFelement has got much more for you.
-Move to the next step for more options.

 So, this is how you search for a word or phrase in a PDF and replace it with the other text if needed.
 Wondering how to search for a text in a scanned document?
 Well, fortunately, PDFelement is powerful enough to help you in this regard.

 Step 1.
-Turn Scanned PDF into Editable Text with OCR
+Turn PDF into Searchable Text with OCR

 Now, you have to choose one of the 2 options: 1) Searchable Text Image 2) Editable Text.

-In the "Searchable Text Image" option, you can just find and read the desired text while in the "Editable Text" option, you cannot only find the text but can also edit and replace it.
+In the Scan option, you can just find and read the desired text while in the "Scan to editable text" option, you cannot only find the text but can also edit and replace it.
 You can also change the language and customize the pages if needed.

 Step 2.
 Search Words in Scanned PDF

 If you are looking for a specific word that is used more than one time in the PDF and is spread over several locations in the file, you can do it easily.
-Once the scanned PDF document is converted into editable text successfully, click the "Search" icon in the vertical menu bar on the left side and a search bar will appear.
+Once the scanned PDF document is converted into editable text successfully, you can press the "Ctrl +F" keys to search words.

-Video on How to Search a Word in a PDF
+Part 2: How to Search a Word in PDF on Mac